 Bringing An Experienced Eye To Investigations

 Prosecutors are required by law to turn over any exculpatory evidence against you.
 However, that evidence is not automatically admissible in court, such as the hearsay statements contained within a police report.
-In fact, we do not accept any of the evidence until we have performed our own investigation and review.
+In fact, I do not accept any of the evidence until I have performed my own investigation and review.